-Shutter speed and the difference between fast and slow shutter speeds
+Shutter speed and the difference between fast and slow shutter speeds on digital slr cameras

 Wikipedia describes shutter speed as being the amount of time a digital cameras shutter is held open for when taking a photograph.
 Shutter speed allows light to reach the cameras image sensor.